Hautaklyttn/progDocs/docs/articles/python.md

 &nbsp;

 **Hint: Testing imported function**
-Start your interactive interpreter in the *cmd* line.
+Start your interactive interpreter in the *cmd* line and import the module.
+Afterwards call any functions of the module in the shell for testing, e.g.

 ```
 >>> import os